OS-RSPS/blog/_posts/08-03-23-minor-update-adding-custom-runelite-plugins/08-03-23-minor-update-adding-custom-runelite-plugins.md

 <center><video autoplay loop muted><source src="/assets/img/updates/080323/pluginpreview.mp4" type="video/mp4"></video></center>

 Live updating, lightweight, and fully customizable, this plugin will come default enabled when launching the Neox version of a Runelite client.
-Players who wish to interact and customize with the plugins settings need only click the "configuration" option on the right-side of the Runelite client, search for "Resource Bag", and click the gear icon from there.
+Players who wish to interact and customize with the plugin's settings need only click the "configuration" option on the right-side of the Runelite client, search for "Resource Bag", and click the gear icon from there.

 <center><img src="/assets/img/updates/080323/pluginconfiguration.png"></center>